 In this tutorial, we will show you how to install and configuration of Apache Solr on Ubuntu 14.04 LTS.
 For those of you who didn’t know, Apache Solr is an open-source search platform written on Java.
 It is based on Apache Lucene and is written in Java.
 Just like Elasticsearch, it supports database queries through REST APIs.
 Solr aims at providing distributed indexing, replication, and load-balanced querying with automated failover and recovery.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Apache Solr in Ubuntu 14.04.
+I will show you through the step-by-step installation of Apache Solr in Ubuntu 14.04.

 Install Apache Solr on Ubuntu 14.04